qt-labs/qtsensehat/README.md

         return app.exec();
     }

 Raspbian's default calibration from /etc is picked up automatically, similarly to the Python lib.
-Note however that this is a text file and numbers may not be parsable with locale settings that use a decimal separator other than the dot.
-If the orientation data is invalid, check this first.

 Orientation is converted to degrees in range 0..360.
 Other values are reported as-is.